 The legislation was very popular.
 It quickly passed in the House on July 9, 2008 and then passed the Senate on December 10, 2008.
 President Bush signed the bill into law on December, 23, 2008.

 Check the menus at top and to the sides for the latest information.
-Here is a short summary of the National Park Quarters bill, officially dubbed the America’s Beautiful National Parks Quarter Dollar Coin Act of 2008:
+Here is a short summary of the quarters bill, officially dubbed the America’s Beautiful National Parks Quarter Dollar Coin Act of 2008:

 It requires quarter dollars beginning in 2010 to have designs on the reverse emblematic of one national site in each state, the District of Columbia and territory of the United States.

-It instructed the Secretary of the Treasury to select national sites to be honored with a reverse quarter design.
+It instructed the Secretary of the Treasury to select national parks and sites to be honored with a reverse quarter design.

 It instructs the Secretary, and thereby the United States Mint, to strike and make available for sale silver bullion coins that are exact duplicates of quarter-dollars.